Abdullah3574/Josephus-Game/README.md

 # Josephus-Game
-Implementation of a Josephus Game in C++ using SFML and concepts from Data Structures.
+Implemented a Josephus Game in C++ using SFML, while integrating principles from Data Structures and Object-Oriented Programming (OOP).
+This involves organizing code to represent player circles, implementing Josephus problem-solving algorithms, and utilizing data structures like linked lists or arrays for efficient game state management.
+OOP is applied through class design for encapsulating game logic and player attributes, enhancing modularity and code clarity.
+SFML adds a graphical interface for user interaction, enriching the gaming experience.